If you’ve spotted the term “UGC creator” on your TikTok or Instagram feed, you’re not alone.

 How to Become a UGC Creator

-The rise of the UGC creator trend opens the door for more people to create content (and get paid for it) regardless of their follower count — which is great!
+The rise of UGC creators opens the door for more people to create content (and get paid for it) regardless of their follower count.

 However, it takes time, consistency, hard work, and a steady stream of income before you can claim full-time content creator status.
 So don’t quit your day job just yet.

-Similar to anyone starting out in freelance content creation, here are three tips to become a UGC creator:
+Similar to anyone starting out in freelance content creation, here’s a step-by-step guide to becoming a UGC creator:

 Identify Brands to Work With